FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Notation

 \section{Notation}

-Table~\ref{tab:notation} summarizes the key mathematical symbols and their meanings used throughout our benchmark framework and avoid symbol ambiguity across different methods, covering core components such as spatial representation, temporal modeling, and loss functions.
+Table~\ref{tab:notation} summarizes the key mathematical symbols and their meanings used throughout our benchmark framework and avoids symbol ambiguity across different methods, covering core components such as spatial representation, temporal modeling, and loss functions.